 Relationship between backup and restore to disaster recovery

 Backing up a database is independent and orthogonal to database disaster recovery.
 The purpose of database backup is to be able to restore a consistent state, for example, in case a database is lost or becomes corrupt, or a previous state has to be recovered due to app failures or bugs.
-Backup, archival, and recovery in context of GCP is discussed in Using Microsoft SQL Server backups for point-in-time recovery on Compute Engine.
+Backup, archival, and recovery in context of Google Cloud is discussed in Using Microsoft SQL Server backups for point-in-time recovery on Compute Engine.

 The following section discusses how you can use backups as one possible mechanism to implement database disaster recovery.
 In this scenario, you copy backup files to the secondary database's location so that the secondary database can be restored.
 However, backup files are not a prerequisite for disaster recovery; the previous discussion of the availability features presented alternatives.